 The game does have its short comings, no doubt generally the result of conscious design decisions made in the interest of maintaining a level of accessibility and streamlined play.
 For example it might be nice to have a little more variation between the clans or more choices of terrain, but that would change the overall vibe quite a bit and I’m not convinced it would change much in the way of game play overall.
 The replay value comes not so much from there being so many interesting strategies to try out, though there are a lot more than you might think, but rather from the joy to be found sticking it to your best pals again and again.
 I suppose you could see people overthinking their moves at times but mostly things just click along; the game plays along at a very fast clip.
 I think this kind of pacing is so important in a game with this level of screw your neighbor; before you have time to get too mad you have ample opportunities for revenge.

 When it comes to the components, GMT has really stepped up their production game and Leaping Lemmings is no exception.
 Both the physical and artistic elements are top notch all the way.
 I think GMT is really setting the bar as far as overall production quality in hobby games these days.

-I’ve played the game with a bunch of different groups and I think it’s one of those rare designs that goes over well with a huge variety of play styles and interests.
-If you want to get super serious it’s got enough meat to it to keep you interested.
+I’ve played the game with a bunch of different people and I think it’s one of those rare designs that goes over well with a huge variety of play styles and interests.
+If you want to get super serious it’s got enough meat to it to keep you interested; if you’re playing just for laughs, it’s got you covered.
 It’s fast, it’s fun and it’s really a great time to play.